 The Diesel Whiskey Row Sherry Cask will ship to retailers in early June.

 As we reported in January, Sherry Cask is a follow-up to last year’s Diesel Whiskey Row.
-As the name implies, this cigars uses barrels that previously held sherry cask, more specifically barrels that were previously used for Pedro Ximénez 30-Year-Old Sherry.
+As the name implies, this cigar incorporates barrels that previously held sherry cask, more specifically barrels that were previously used for Pedro Ximénez 30-Year-Old Sherry.
 Those barrels were then used by Rabbit Hole Distilling, the Louisville-based distillery General Cigar Co. partnered with for the original Whiskey Row, which placed its bourbon along with a wheat mash bill in the barrels to create Rabbit Hole’s PX Sherry Finish.

 The barrels were then sent to Tabacalera AJ Fernandez Cigars de Nicaragua S.A. in Estelí, where a Brazilian arapiraca leaf was aged in the barrels.
 That tobacco is used as the binder, underneath a Connecticut broadleaf wrapper and on top of Nicaraguan habano fillers.